-To set the trace display format, use the following softkey in the right menu bar:
+To set the trace display format use the following softkey in the right menu bar:

-In the Trace List dialog select the required trace and double-click on it.
+In the Trace dialog select the required trace from ActiveTrace and click on Format.

 Then select the required format in the Measurements dialog.
-Complete the setting by
+Complete the setting by Ok